Queens of Crime Fiction: A Century of Female Mastery

 Tana French has made a significant impact on contemporary crime fiction with her focus on psychological depth and complex narratives.
 Her work has received widespread acclaim, including the Edgar Award for Best First Novel and the Irish Book Award.

-French’s novels continue to be celebrated for their originality and depth, establishing her as a leading voice in modern crime fiction.
+Readers continue to celebrate French’s novels for their originality and depth, firmly establishing her as a leading voice in modern crime fiction.

 8. Ann Cleeves